stadionHQ/Documentation/frontend/icons.md

 Source folder for svg files

 ### Usage
-run `gulp icons` to generate the css files from assets in the */client/svg* folder.
+run `gulp icons` to generate the css files from */client/svg* folder.
-The site will load icons in using the js module: */client/script/icons.js* on page load using the global grunticons object that will be available.
-This file will be required as a module an initialised.
+The css.svg file will be css imported from the core.styl file